 The 2010 RMPU evaluated the frequency of storms and runoff into recharge facilities that also recharge imported water and determined that the supplemental water recharge capacity of the existing spreading basins is about 99,000 acre-ft/yr but is limited to about 83,100 acre-ft/yr due to turnout limitations on the Rialto Pipeline.
 Existing ASR capacity for supplemental water recharge is about 3,500 acre-ft/yr.
 The total wet-water recharge capacity (supplemental water recharge capacity in spreading basins + ASR recharge capacity) is 86,600 acre-ft yr.
 In-lieu recharge capacity ranges from about 25,000 to 40,000 acre-ft/yr.
-In-lieu recharge can be used to improve the balance of recharge and discharge in the basin.
-The total supplemental water recharge capacity (supplemental water recharge capacity in spreading basins + ASR recharge capacity + in-lieu capacity) ranges from 111,600 to 126,600 acre-ft yr.
+In-lieu recharge capacity in spreading basins + ASR recharge capacity in spreading basins + ASR recharge capacity in spreading basins + ASR recharge capacity + in-lieu capacity) ranges from 111,600 to 126,600 acre-ft yr.